luisarizmendi/rhel-edge-quickstart/demos/fdo-serverless-autoupdate/info.md

 ### Running the demo

+> NOTE: After the deployment it could take some time until the fdo-client runs and configures everything.
+You can double check if that happened taking a look at the Journal (`journalctl | grep "Performing TO2 protocol"`) or forcing it with `systemctl restart fdo-client-linuxapp.service`.

 Once the edge device is deployed, you can check your **Serverless** service by doing this:

 1) Find the edge device IP address and ssh to it (using the `admin` user if you used the blueprint example)